chatapazar/amq-streams-ocp/amq-streams-quickstart/README.md

-# Red Hat AMQ Streams Quickstart
+# Red Hat AMQ Streams on OpenShift Quickstart
 - Apache Kafka has become the streaming technology of choice for this type of replication.
 Kafka is prized by these teams for performance, scalability, and ability to replay streams so that the teams can reset their intermediate stores to any point in time.
 - The Red Hat® AMQ streams component is a massively scalable, distributed, and high-performance data streaming platform based on the Apache Kafka project.
 It offers a distributed backbone that allows microservices and other applications to share data with high throughput and low latency.
 - As more applications move to Kubernetes and Red Hat OpenShift® , it is increasingly important to be able to run the communication infrastructure on the same platform.
 Red Hat OpenShift, as a highly scalable platform, is a natural fit for messaging technologies such as Kafka.
 The AMQ streams component makes running and managing Apache Kafka OpenShift native through the use of powerful operators that simplify the deployment, configuration, management, and use of Apache Kafka on Red Hat OpenShift.